 PSHE is a programme of learning through which our pupils acquire the knowledge, understanding and skills they need to manage their lives.
 At the Polygon School, we aim to underpin a student’s personal development as they progress through the key stages.
-As part of a whole school approach and embedded within our curriculum PSHE develops the qualities and attributes our pupils need to thrive as individuals, family members and members of society; helping them to build their personal identities, confidence and self-esteem and understand what influences their decisions.
+As part of a whole school approach and embedded within our curriculum, PSHE develops the qualities and attributes our pupils need to thrive as individuals, family members and members of society; helping them to build their personal identities, confidence and self-esteem and understand what influences their decisions.
 Developing self-understanding, empathy and the ability to work with others will help our pupils to enjoy healthy and productive relationships in all aspects of their lives.

-Through our rich and varied curriculum, pupils will be given opportunities to learn skills to develop effective relationships assume greater personal responsibility and keep themselves safe.
-PSHE assists children to cope with sensitive events such as bereavement, changes at puberty, introduces them to a wider world and enables them to make an active contribution to their communities.
+Through our rich and varied curriculum, pupils will be given opportunities to learn skills to develop effective relationships, assume greater personal responsibility and keep themselves safe.
+PSHE assists pupils to cope with sensitive issues such as bereavement and changes at puberty, it introduces them to a wider world and enables them to make an active contribution to their communities.
 A Life and Wellbeing Curriculum (Well-Being /PSHE/Citizenship) has been developed to uniquely support our pupils’ spiritual, moral, cultural, mental and physical development.
 In PSHE we have identified needs of pupils and split the curriculum into six core areas:

 Our objective at key stage 3 and 4 is to not only adhere to the PSHE curriculum but to also meet the very specific needs of pupils in our care at The Polygon School, a Southampton based school.
 We provide pupils with the knowledge requirements of the curriculum and beyond whilst also giving them the opportunities to develop strategies, skills and personal attributes to deal with the world they are living in currently and ‘crunch moments’ they will face in the future.